English (ENG)

 ENG 316.
 Women Writers' Forms: [Topic].
 4 Credits.

-Women's writing in a particular genre or form (prose, fiction, drama, poetry, autobiography, folksong) examined in the context of current feminist literary theories.
+Examines women's writing in a particular genre or form (prose, fiction, drama, poetry, autobiography, folksong) in the context of current feminist literary theories.
 Repeatable three times when topic changes.

 Course usage information